 - 1 tablespoon lemon juice

 - Cut butter into cake mix until crumbly.
 Set aside 1 cup mixture for topping; stir in nuts and set aside.
-In a large bowl, beat the remaining cake mixture, milk and eggs on high speed for 2 minutes.
-Pour into greased and floured 13-in. x 9-in. baking dish; set aside.
+To remaining mixture, add milk and eggs; beat on high speed for 2 minutes.
+Pour into greased and floured 13x9-in. baking dish; set aside.

-- In a small bowl, beat the cream cheese, sugar, lemon juice and peel until blended.
+- In a small bowl, beat the cream cheese, sugar, lemon juice and zest until blended.
 Drop by teaspoonfuls onto the batter and spread to edges of pan.

 Originally published as Lemon Streusel Cake in Country Woman May/June 1990, p33